-The development of antibodies is a serious complication of factor replacement therapy.
-The antibodies bind to the factor VIII or IX molecule and in many cases neutralize (inhibit) the hemostatic efficacy.
-The incidence of inhibitory antibodies in patients with severe hemophilia A is about 30%, whereas less common in patients with a milder form of the disease.
-Among persons with hemophilia B, inhibitors are less frequent and usually <5%.
+The development of inhibitory antibodies is a serious complication of factor replacement therapy.
+The antibodies bind to the factor VIII or IX molecule and neutralize (inhibit) the hemostatic efficacy.
+The incidence of these inhibitory antibodies in patients with severe hemophilia A is about 30%, whereas less common in patients with a milder form of the disease.
+Inhibitory antibodies are very rarely seen in patients with non-severe hemophilia B, but figures of 10-15% have been reported in patients with severe hemophilia B.

-The formation of inhibitory antibodies is a complex immunological process involving both genetic and non-genetic factors [59].
-Due to its complexity, an evidence based approach to base the clinical management of patients on is difficult to achieve, but clearly genetic factors including first of all the type of causative mutation and HLA but also several immune response genes will have an impact.
-In addition, the intensity of treatment with higher doses over several days has been defined as a risk.
-Only one randomized study has been published with the aim to evaluate one of the potential nongenetic risk factors i.e. the type of concentrate [45].
+The formation of inhibitory antibodies is a complex immunological process involving both genetic and non-genetic factors [69].
+Due to its complexity, an evidence-based approach to base the clinical management of patients on is difficult to achieve, but genetic factors including first of all the type of causative mutation and HLA alleles, but also various immune response variants will have an impact.
+Among the non-genetic factors, the intensity of treatment with higher doses over several days has been defined as a risk.
+The type of concentrate has also been suggested partly based on the only randomized study within the area [55].
 In this study, in which the cohort of PUPs and MTPs was more or less equally split between prophylaxis and on-demand treatment, plasma-derived factor VIII was associated with less inhibitors.
 However, in the case of high-titer inhibitors, no significant difference was observed.
-Even though the data are of interest, several issues remain to be settled and the decision on which product type to use in the individual case, should be based on safety, efficacy and availability in an open dialogue with the family.
-In addition, the inhibitor incidence with the new EHL molecules in PUPs is not yet available.
+Several issues however remain to be settled and the decision on which product type to use in the individual case, should be based on safety, efficacy and availability in an open dialogue with the family.
+In addition, no comparative studies with EHL molecules have been performed.